-John Grisham has released thirty-two books — thirty novels, one collection of short stories and one work of non-fiction.
+John Grisham has released thirty-three books — thirty-one novels, one collection of short stories and one work of non-fiction.

 Since I loved Vulture’s ranking of every Stephen King book, I decided to do the same for Grisham, whose work I have loved (to varying degrees) for years, though he’s certainly not perfect and his characters sometimes tend to repeat themselves.

 Skipping Christmas (2001) – 2001 was the first time Grisham branched out and wrote something other than legal fiction.
 He published two books without any lawyers that year.
-The second, Skipping Christmas, is 177 pages long and is still tortuous to finish.
+The second, Skipping Christmas, is under 200 pages and still tortuous to finish.
 It begins with a unique premise – fed-up with the commercialization of Christmas, a couple decides to skip the holiday – but the attempts at humor are stale and the ending is overly sentimental.

 The Litigators (2011) – The knock on Grisham is that he writes cardboard characters with little or no shades of grey to their personalities – someone is either good or bad.
 While I would normally argue against that point, it is entirely appropriate for The Litigators, which pounds home a message while also trying (and failing) to be funny.
 Also, like many of his later novels, it recycles elements from previous works (in this case The Rainmaker, The Testament, and especially The Street Lawyer).

 The Confession (2010) – Much of Grisham’s inspiration comes from actual events and The Confession feels like a true news account.
 Didactic and joyless, it takes on the problem of wrongful convictions – and the death penalty – but it is at once plodding and implausible, with caricatures more than characters, painfully long, drawn-out scenes, and an ending that is both predictable and unsatisfying.